snowplow-referer-parser/referer-parser/python/README.md

 This is the Python implementation of [referer-parser] [referer-parser], the library for extracting search marketing data from referer _(sic)_ URLs.

-The implementation uses the shared 'database' of known search engine referers found in [`search.yml`] [search-yml].
+The implementation uses the shared 'database' of known search engine referers found in [`search.yml`] [search-yml] (converted to a `search.json` file, see below).

+The Python version of referer-parser is maintained by [Don Spaulding] [donspaulding].

 ## Installation

-    pip install referer_parser
+    $ pip install referer_parser

 ## Usage